savantrada/code-for-canada-challenge/README.md

+### TASK

-The task - Look at this dataset representing building code violations.
+Look at this dataset representing building code violations.
 Write a brief program in the language of your choice to summarize the data.
 Your program should calculate:
     - The number of violations in each category
     - The earliest and latest violation date for each category